Smealm/hydra-launcher-stuff/README.md

 ### 1. Weekly refresh
 - Once a week, the script should re-fetch download links for games already listed in the JSON.
 - This helps prevent outdated or dead links from accumulating over time.
-- Currently, this functionality is only implemented in the World of PC Games scraper.

 ## How the scrapers operate